In this article, you can learn how to read microexpressions on people’s faces and boost your emotional intelligence.

 Now, let’s apply what you’ve just learned and test your ability to read the basic emotions.
 For this we will use the free microexpression training tool by Peter Kovacs and set the time to 1.5 seconds, which is the timing of a macroexpression.

-Click the link to open the tool in a new tab:
+Click the link to open the tool in a new tab and follow the instructions in the screenshot below:

 If you have trouble reading facial expressions, try to imitate them on your own face.
 Why?
 Because the connection between experiencing an emotion and showing the facial expression typically goes in both directions (Facial Feedback Mechanisms).